Behavioral Skills Training (BST) In ABA Therapy

 Rehearsal

-Rehearsal is the next step in BST.
+Rehearsal is the third step in BST.
 It involves providing the individual with opportunities to practice the target behavior or skill in a controlled setting.
 During this phase, the individual actively engages in implementing the behavior or skill they have learned.
-Rehearsal allows for repetition and practice, which are crucial for skill acquisition and mastery.
+Rehearsal allows for repetition and practice, crucial for skill acquisition and mastery.

 Feedback